abstools/abs-mode/README.md

 ## Common problems (and their solutions)

+In general, see the output of `M-x abs-check-installation`.
+This command prints out the location and version of all programs needed to compile and run abs models.

 If the `absc` command is not in the path, compiling an ABS model within Emacs will fail.
 Set the variable `abs-compiler-program` to the full path of `absc`, e.g. via `M-x customize-variable RET abs-compiler-program RET`.
-(In case the variable is not found, do `M-x load-library RET abs RET` first.)
+(In case the variable is not found, do `M-x load-library RET abs-mode RET` first.)

 In case of error messages about programs not found when trying to compile an ABS program inside Emacs, especially on Mac OS, installing the